"I remember looking around and thinking, Holy shit, this is the most beautiful thing I've ever seen. Are we really doing this?"

 People did come—50 of them.
 It was a sell out; the first of many over the past four years.
 To date, the Outdoor Yoga SF crew has taught more than 35,000 yogis, now hosting about four silent disco beach yoga classes each week, often with a live DJ.
 Aiello also leads classes as corporate team building experiences for the likes of LinkedIn, Airbnb, and Athleta.

 When Aiello's not at the beach, she's leading group retreats in other beautiful places like Sonoma, Tahoe, and Hawaii.
-In February 2020, she's taking a group of women to Bali.
+In January 2022, she's leading a yoga and surf retreat to Costa Rica.

 When Aiello is home, you can find her teaching Friday night and Sunday morning classes—her favorite way to end and start the week.
 "There's just something so celebratory about Friday evenings.
 Everyone is relaxed, peaceful and playful.
 It's really special."